caitp222/algorithms/README.md

 # Algorithms

-My versions of some common algorithms.
+My versions of some common algorithms, done for practice but also for fun!